DEFINITIONS. Throughout this Agreement, these terms have the following meaning:

 LEGAL PROCESS AGAINST ACCOUNT.
 You agree to be responsible for, to reimburse us, and/or have your account charged for any expenses or reasonable attorney fees we incur die to an attachment, garnishment, levy or subpoena of records of your account.
 Any garnishment or other levy against your account is subject to our right of set-off and security interest.
 We may restrict the use of your account if it is involved in any legal proceeding.

 CLOSING ACCOUNT.
 We may close the account at any time, with or without cause, after sending you notice if advanced notice is required by law.
 If applicable, a notice may be sent to you that specifies when the account will be closed.
-Such a termination will not release you from any fees or other obligations incurred before the termination.
+At our discretion, we have the authority to pay an otherwise properly payable check, which is presented after the closing of your account.
+Such a termination will not release you from an fees or other obligations incurred before the termination.
 We will send a check for the balance in our possession to which you are entitled.

 OUR WAIVER OF RIGHTS.
 You understand and agree that no delay or failure on our part to exercise any right, remedy, power or privilege available to us under this Agreement shall affect or preclude our future exercise of that right, remedy, power or privilege.

 YOUR WAIVER OF NOTICE.
 By signing the Account Information form, you waive any notice of non-payment, dishonor or protest regarding any items credited to or charged against your deposit account to the extent permitted by law.
 For example, if a check that you deposited is dishonored and returned to us, we are not required to notify you of the dishonor.